Salondar/library/README.md

 # Inspiration

-The Table styles were inspired by Adrian Roselli (article)[https://adrianroselli.com/2017/11/a-responsive-accessible-table.html]
+The Table styles were inspired by Adrian Roselli's [article](https://adrianroselli.com/2017/11/a-responsive-accessible-table.html)